-- The flow capacity factor (flowCapacityFactor) is used to scale down the link capacity depending on the ratio of number of agents (26242 plans) in the simulation and total trip production (1.24 million trips; see Section 4).
-It is therefore set to 0.021. - The storage capacity factor (storageCapacityFactor) is taken as three times of flow capacity factor (i.e. 0.063) to avoid any artifacts on the links with shorter length or smaller flow capacity.
+- The flow capacity factor (flowCapacityFactor) is used to scale down the link capacity depending on the ratio of number of persons (13122 plans) in the simulation and total trip production (1.24 million trips; see Sec.
+4).
+It is therefore set to 0.011. - The storage capacity factor (storageCapacityFactor) is taken as three times of flow capacity factor (i.e. 0.033) to avoid any artifacts on the links with shorter length or smaller flow capacity.